nickelzon/notifications-page-main/README.md

 This project is the solution for my accepted challenge from Frontend Mentor.

+Visit this url where it is hosted ### `https://nickelzon.github.io/notifications-page-main/`

 I had built this project with React.
 To create a server for its build, go to the notification-page directory and run:

 ### `serve -s build`